 6.6.1 Applicability to language

+The vulnerability described in TR 24772-1 clause 6.6 applies to Java, although the consequences may be mitigated by checks in the language.
+In Java, automatic type conversion is permitted if both types are compatible and the target type is wider than the source type so there can be no loss of data.

-In Java, automatic type conversion can happen if both types are compatible and the target type is larger than the source type so there can be no loss of data.
+In Java, automatic type conversion is permitted if both types are compatible and the target type is larger than the source type so there can be no loss of data.
 From the smallest to the largest capacity is the order: byte, short, char, int, long, float, and double.
 For example, a byte can be implicitly cast to any of the others since all of the others have a larger capacity, but a float can only be implicitly cast to a double since there could be a loss of data if a float is cast to something smaller, such as an int.

 There are 19 possible instances of widening primitive conversions in Java.
 These are: